What’s the risk if you don’t have a thought-through marketing plan?

 A very common conversation I have with clients is about how they feel their marketing is a bit scattergun.
 Or ‘yo-yo’ (it comes and goes).
-Or lacks clarity and focus.
-Or all of these.
+Perhaps it lacks clarity and focus.
+Maybe all of these.
 The problem with this is that there is a high risk marketing won’t succeed if what you have is a series of random activities that you inconsistently action.

 Can’t properly measure success

 If you don’t know your route, or the end point, how can you know whether you’re making progress?
 Because of this, perceived lack of success becomes a self-fulfilling prophecy for the marketing naysayers.
-If you don’t have the milestones in place, it’s easy for marketing not to succeed and for some to therefore believe that marketing doesn’t work.
-Better to link marketing success to a range of metrics, appropriate to each stage of the customer’s buying journey, including the end result, being work from paying clients or more work from existing clients.
+If you don’t have the milestones in place, it’s easy for marketing not to succeed.
+Some, therefore believe that marketing doesn’t work.
+Better to link marketing success to a range of metrics, appropriate to each stage of the customer’s buying journey.
+This could include the end result, being work from paying clients or more work from existing clients.

 You waste money